 By adding extra load to the exercises, there is a greater risk of injury.

 The load is not part of your body and requires greater motor coordination to maneuver the weights and move them from side to side with each repetition.

 If we add to this a greater weight than we can bear to perform the correct technique, it can produce contractures or muscle overload.

-For this reason, it is essential to know what your level of physical strength is, how much load you can support, and what weights you will use.
+For this reason, it is essential to know your level of physical strength, how much you can support, and what weights you will use.

 Also, consider aspects such as the type of weight you will use.
 For example, the ease of grip that a kettlebell or kettlebell offers is different from what you’ll find on different types of dumbbells or a barbell.

 A higher probability of an accident

 If all this information has not convinced you that you must choose adequate weights and grips that facilitate the extra load’s maneuverability in your exercises with weights, this point will indeed.